jefbags/jefbags.github.io/_posts/2015-08-16-In-the-land-of-milk-and-honeypots-:-part-three.md

 For packages and software, I kept it very simple.
 No GUI, no extra packages, no servers, limited services etc.  Actually, during the installation, when it asked me what I wanted to install, I only chose the SSH server, and host virtualization tools.
 I'll get into configuring them a little later.
 I also want to harden the device, even more than the guest VM's, because this has got to last for the ages, while I imagine that the guests will be getting reset on a fairly regular basis.

 ### SSH keys
+As with the router, will route most of the traffic through ssh, and secure authentication via keys.
+I generated my keys elsewere and copied them onto the server using this nifty command:

+	ssh-copy-id username@ip_address

 ### Other Hardening Stuff

 ### Virtually a server

 ## Conclusion